horvbalint/recet/README.md

   - files: for this to work the `SURREAL_BUCKET_FOLDER_ALLOWLIST` env var has to be set
   - surrealism: the `recet.surli` plugin in the `surreal-plugin` directory has to be copied into the `plugins` bucket's directory

-These experimental features are available in the latest v3 alpha versions of SurrealDB.
+These experimental features are available in the v3 versions of SurrealDB.

 #### Steps:
 - clone the repo